 Harvesting: Allow nuts to fall to the ground or shake the tree.

 - Air dry for two weeks before removing from the shell.

 Nut Description: Pine nuts are tan in color, and are tear drop in shape.
-They are housed in a brown to reddish-brown colored shell.
+They are housed in a brown to a reddish-brown colored shell.

 Best found in the American West from piñon pines.
 Other pines produce edible nuts, but these are the most sought after.

 Harvesting: Collect easily accessible and green, unopened pinecones while wearing gloves.

 - Lay the cones out, one or two deep.